WindowsMeosu/peppypedia-old/index.md

 <b><i>disqus comments are available [here](https://milotilo.ddns.net/peppypedia-old/comments/index.html).</b></i>

+Today: the first year anniversary peppypedia!
-Starting September 22 (tomorrow), peppypedia will become a year old.
+Yester: Starting September 22 (tomorrow), peppypedia will become a year old.
 On the night of tomorrow, I'll do a simple project tease as well as batch commits to peppypedia-old.
 To those who supported this project (literally 2 people), thank you. - Milo/Windows Me. (psst, thank you for reading this on peppypedia-old :3.)
 _________________________________________________________________________________________________________________________________________________________________________
 peppypedia is a encylopedia for osu! with aims to bring player and beatmap information and all that cool stuff blah blah blah I'll expand this description in the future.</p>
 # posts